Ritvik2103/Credit-card-transaction-report/README.md

 This project provides a detailed analysis of credit card transactions.
 It aims to help stakeholders understand spending patterns, identify trends and gain insights through interactive visualizations.

 ## Dataset
-The dataused used in the project consists of 2 csv files containing credit card and customer details.
-These files are attached in the repository.
+The data used in the project consists of 2 csv files containing credit card and customer details.
 Some of the significant columns in these csv's include:

 - Customer :